Independent Drivers Guild Driver stands in front of banner

 Rock Steady Farm

-Rock Steady Farm is a queer- and trans-owned farm in New York rooted in social justice, food access and farmer training.
-Rock Steady Farm sustainably grows high-quality produce and makes it available to historically marginalized communities in the Hudson Valley and New York City.
-The farm seeks to disrupt and address the interconnected systemic barriers for queer and trans farmers, and farmers of color, in a way that supports the prosperity of the communities they serve.
+Rock Steady Farm in New York sustainably grows high-quality produce and makes it available to communities in the Hudson Valley and New York City that lack access to fresh, healthy foods.
+The farm seeks to disrupt and address the interconnected issues facing community-rooted farmers in a way that supports the prosperity of the communities they serve.

 A diverse group of women from the Birthmark Doula Collective, one of Capital Impact Partners' 2023 Co-op Innovation Award recipients, post in front of a banner reading 'Birthmark Birth Lactation Advocacy'.